CDCgov/cfa-ngm-widget/docs/primer.md

 This primer is meant to supplement these works and articulate how the NGM can be used in a transmission model in addition to being an analytical tool.

 ## Use of NGM as a model
 Most commonly, NGMs are used in infectious disease modeling as an analytical tool to estimate the potential for growth of disease in a population.
 NGMs are particularly useful for this when a population can be split into a finite number of discrete categories with different epidemiologically relevant traits.
-In that case, we can define the NGM and use it calculate the basic reproduction number $R_0$, an epidemiological quantity that can help provide insight about the early growth of a disease in a population and interventions that may be effective at controlling its growth.
+In that case, we can define the NGM and use it calculate the basic reproduction number $R_0$, an epidemiological quantity that can help provide insight about the early growth of a disease in a population and interventions that may be effective at controlling its growth. $R_0$ can be computed as the spectral radius of the NGM.

 As a result, most modelers familiar with NGMs have experience with using them as an analytical tool rather than as a simulation tool.
-However, NGMs can also be used to approximately model the ODEs for the subsystem of infected states, where the unit of time is the infectious period.
+However, NGMs can also be used to approximately model the ODEs for the subsystem of infected states.

 ## Interpretation of matrix elements
 Imagine we have an NGM, **K** = [$k_{ij}$].
 The elements $k_{ij}$ of this matrix can be interpreted as the average number of infections in group $i$ caused by an infected individual in group $j$ between consecutive generations in a fully susceptible population.
 As a rule of thumb, the matrix **K** is not symmetric; some groups may be more susceptible to infection or more transmissive resulting in an asymmetric **K**.